OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-17.md

 He despised the oath by breaking the covenant.
 Despite giving his hand in pledge, he did all these things; he shall not escape.

 ## Ezekiel 17:19
-Therefore, this is what the Sovereign Lord says: As surely as I live, I will repay him for despising my oath and breaking my covenant.
+Therefore, this is what the Sovereign Lord declares: As surely as I live, I will repay him for disregarding my oath and breaking my covenant.

 ## Ezekiel 17:20
 I will spread my net for him, and he will be ensnared in my trap.
 I will bring him to Babylon and execute judgment on him there for being unfaithful to me.